arkandias/docker-qbittorrent/README.md

 # A Zero-Stats qBittorrent Container

-A fork of [qbittorrent/docker-qbittorrent-nox][qbittorrent] that prevents sharing statistics with trackers through a custom libtorrent patch.
+A fork of [qbittorrent/docker-qbittorrent-nox][qbittorrent] with a custom patch of [arvidn/libtorrent][libtorrent] that prevents sharing statistics with trackers.
 Supports both amd64 and arm64 architectures.

-⚠️ **WARNING**: Using this client on private trackers may result in account bans as it interferes with ratio tracking.
+⚠️ **WARNING**: Using this client on private trackers may result in an account ban as it interferes with ratio tracking.
 Use at your own risk!

 ## Usage